rubymaniac/exception_notification/README.md

 * the sender address of the email
 * the recipient addresses
 * the text used to prefix the subject line
+* the time between same exception notifications.

+The timer option is the time that must pass in order to get notified again for the same exception.
+Say an exception of some class A gets raised from a controller B and from a specific action C. If another exception of the same kind (class, controller, action) gets raised within the timer option then no notification is send.
+This prevents the spammy behavior of the exception notification.

 The email includes information about the current request, session, and environment, and also gives a backtrace of the exception.